Elbridge G. Spaulding: Personal life

 On May 2, 1854, after Nancy's death in 1852, he married Delia Strong (1812–1895), Nancy's sister.
 Spaulding's marriage with Delia lasted over 40 years until her death in 1895, however, they did not have any children together.

-Spaulding died on May 5, 1897, in Buffalo, New York, and is buried at Forest Lawn Cemetery, Buffalo.
+Spaulding died on May 5, 1897, in Buffalo and is buried at Forest Lawn Cemetery.
 In his will, Spaulding indicated that at his death, the house at 775 Main Street was to be demolished.
 Therefore, in 1897 the house was torn down.
-Later the "Spaulding Building," built in 1906 at 763 Main St. by Edward Rich Spaulding, and the "Sidway Building," built in 1907 at 775 -783 Main St. by Franklin Sidway and Charlotte Spaulding Sidway, were both built on the property.
+Later the "Spaulding Building", built in 1906 at 763 Main St. by Edward Rich Spaulding, and the "Sidway Building", built in 1907 at 775–783 Main St. by Franklin Sidway and Charlotte Spaulding Sidway, were both built on the property.

 Residences

 Around 1850, Spaulding bought the "Hollister Mansion" at 775 Main Street in Buffalo, the house in which Delia and Spaulding lived for their entire married lives.
 The property had earlier been part of the farm of Deacon Jabez Goodell, who in 1830 sold it to William Hollister and George Palmer jointly, each of whom planned to build their residences on the property.
 Hollister chose the western part, on Main Street, and Palmer the quieter and more rural eastern part, on Washington Street.
 Hollister built his house in 1835–1836 (on the southeast corner of Main and Goodell) and lived there until it was sold to Spaulding in 1850, who made extensive alterations.
 Spaulding's daughter, Charlotte, married Franklin Sidway in the house in 1866.

-Around 1870, Spaulding built a Victorian era Stick Style home as his summer retreat on Grand Island named "River Lawn."
+Around 1870, Spaulding built a Victorian era Stick Style home as his summer retreat on Grand Island named "River Lawn".
 He owned a half mile of river front that encompassed 350 acres of broad woodlands and cultivated fields.
 There, Spaulding indulged his hobby of raising some of the finest cattle in the nation.
-Lewis F. Allen, uncle of Grover Cleveland, was the first of the so-called society of the day to build a house on the island, and Spaulding was the second.
+Lewis F. Allen, uncle-in-law of Grover Cleveland, was the first of the so-called society of the day to build a house on the island, and Spaulding was the second.
 After that, it became a fashionable mecca, and numerous other houses were built.
 In 1879, the socially prominent Falconwood Club, formed in 1858, built its clubhouse adjacent to the Spaulding property.

 The boathouse he constructed on his "River Lawn" estate, known as the Spaulding-Sidway Boathouse, was listed on the National Register of Historic Places in 1998.

-Much later in 1935, the boathouse was floated up river to its present site by Franklin St. John Sidway (Spaulding's grandson).
+Much later in 1935, the boathouse was floated up river to its present location in Oakfield by Frank St. John Sidway, Spaulding's grandson.